codebydant/iTree3DMap/README.md

 # 3D Mapping of individual tree with OpenMVG-PMVS2

 *Note:* This is not a complete and robust SfM pipeline implementation.
-The purpose of this project is to do a 3D reconstruction of a  individual tree using open Multiple View Geometry (openMVG) and get dendrometry estimation (trunk diamater DBH, crop height, total height, volume crop) of individual tree.
+The purpose of this project is to do a 3D reconstruction of a  individual tree using open Multiple View Geometry (openMVG) and get dendrometry estimation (trunk diamater DBH, crop height, total height, volume crop).

 ----------------------
 ## Example